 The group was established in March 2010 and has developed into a forward thinking conservation body run entirely by a strong team of volunteers from all walks of life.

-The groups aims are one of regeneration and enhancement of Lower Burgh Meadow which has previously had a chequered history of mineral extraction and landfill, by using a Management Ecology Plan for the meadow and woodland to its edge.
+The group’s aims are one of regeneration and enhancement of Lower Burgh Meadow which has previously had a chequered history of mineral extraction and landfill, by using a Management Ecology Plan for the meadow and woodland to its edge.
 Through this we are able to increase diversity of all wildlife on the meadow and in the woodland.
-Click on the managment tab at the top of this page for full details.
+Click here for full details.

-Bird boxes are also constructed and strategically fix in adjacent woodland.
+Bird boxes are also constructed and strategically fixed in adjacent woodland.

-Periodically the group takes youth organisations and introduces them to various skill sets aimed at self development and to broaden their knowledge of the evironment they live in.
+Periodically the group introduces youth organisations to various skill sets aimed at self development and to broaden their knowledge of the environment they live in.

-So if your interested in conservation, have time on your hands or simply want to maintain physical fitness come and give us a try, you will find us a friendly bunch.
+So if you’re interested in conservation, have time on your hands or simply want to maintain physical fitness come and give us a try, you will find us a friendly bunch.